ffund/tcp-ip-essentials/lab1/1-5-tcpdump-wireshark.md

 ping -c 5 10.10.0.100
 ```

 while the `tcpdump` is still running on "romeo".
 This will generate some traffic between the "juliet" host and the "romeo" host.
-(The `ping` application generates ICMP echo requests, which will elicit ICMP echo responses from the target host.
+(The `ping` application generates ICMP echo requests to a target host, which will send ICMP echo responses in reply.
 ICMP is a network-layer protocol used for error and control messages.)

 You'll see a summary view of each packet in the `tcpdump` output.
 When the `ping` is finished, use Ctrl+C to stop the `tcpdump`.
 Save this output for your lab report.